 So how can you ensure you or your co-hosts are meeting expectations and encouraging positive feedback throughout the experience?
 Try thinking about a guest’s experience in 5 stages.

-Stage 1: Before
+Stage 1: Before the experience

 A guest puts a lot of time and energy into selecting the right experience, so you can help them feel excited about their choice by sending them a welcome message.
 This is a great opportunity to demonstrate your hosting expertise and kick-off positive interactions.